department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Veterans Law Judge: Capitalize.
 Can use lowercase "judge" on subsequent mentions in body copy instead of the full formal term.

 Veterans’ Mortgage Life Insurance (VMLI).
 Note Veterans’ is plural with a plural possessive apostrophe.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Veterans Pension: Capitalize and note no apostrophe in "Veterans."
+Lowercase "pension" when writing "VA pension."

 Veterans Service Organization (VSO).
 "Veterans" is plural and does not take an apostrophe.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.